The Wedding Gift

 Friends and family raise a barn, and some community spirit, at the farmhouse wedding of Kirsten Walter ’00 and Ben Ayers ’99

-The photo below and slide show at left show the gift being given.
+The photo below and slide show below show the gift being given.
 For two days prior to their Sept.
-15 wedding — held in the completed barn — scores of family and friends, including some three dozen Bates alums, gathered to raise the frame and enclose the new building.
+15 wedding, held in the completed barn, scores of family and friends, including some three dozen Bates alums, gathered to raise the frame and enclose the new building.

 The raising culminated weeks of framework that commenced in earnest when barn designer Brad Morse ’99 arrived in August.
 He, along with Ayers and father-son neighbors Bruce and Nat Bell, formed a core team that cut the hemlock, milled the timbers at Bell’s farm, and cut the frame behind the brick farmhouse.